openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

                       --load-weights models/weights.pth \
                       --save-performance performance.json

-We will get a validation output similar to this:
+You will get a similar validation output:

 .. code-block::